Members of the United States military have access to special bank privileges and credit card offers.

 Like the others, you will receive one point per dollar for anything you buy with this card.

-Its flat-rate rewards go up to 10 points per dollar on hotels and car rentals when you book through the Chase Ultimate Rewards portal.
-You’ll get the same flat rate rewards on Chase Dining purchases via the Ultimate Rewards portal.
+Its flat-rate rewards go up to 10 points per dollar on hotels and car rentals when you book through Chase Travel.
+You’ll get the same flat rate rewards on Chase Dining purchases via Chase Travel.

 Other rewards include five points per dollar on flights and three points per dollar on all other travel and dining purchases.